SikuliX/SikuliX-Docs/src/main/resources/docs/source/pattern.rst

     :return: a :py:class:`Location` object as the target offset

     .. versionadded:: 1.1.4

-  .. py:method:: mask()

-    The pattern will be treated as masked based on black parts of the image.

-    :return: the modified pattern

-    .. versionadded:: 1.1.4

-  .. py:method:: mask(imageOrPattern)
+  .. py:method:: mask([imageOrPattern])

     :param imageOrPattern: image filename, Image or Pattern

     If a mask can be derived from imageOrPattern (image has transparent or black parts or is a Pattern with a mask), then it will become the mask for this pattern.

+    If ``imageOrPattern`` is omitted: The pattern will be treated as masked based on black parts of the image.

     :return: the modified pattern